Optimism (OP) Price Hits $1.34 on Major Exchanges

-Optimism (OP) traded up 0.3% against the US dollar during the 1-day period ending at 8:00 AM Eastern on September 3rd.
-One Optimism token can now be bought for $1.34 or 0.00005150 BTC on popular exchanges.
-During the last week, Optimism has traded 9.1% lower against the US dollar.
-Optimism has a total market capitalization of $1.07 billion and $70.53 million worth of Optimism was traded on exchanges in the last day.
+Optimism (OP) traded up 0.1% against the U.S. dollar during the 24-hour period ending at 16:00 PM Eastern on September 4th.
+In the last week, Optimism has traded down 5.8% against the U.S. dollar.
+One Optimism token can currently be purchased for about $1.34 or 0.00005163 BTC on major exchanges.
+Optimism has a total market capitalization of $1.07 billion and approximately $66.77 million worth of Optimism was traded on exchanges in the last day.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.